Paul Hamm: Gold medal controversy

 When asked whether or not he still deserved the gold medal by a news reporter, Hamm replied that he "shouldn't even be dealing with this."
-He later went on to say, "I do understand and feel the disappointment that Yang Tae Young has been subjected to, and I hope he understands what I have been through as well."
+He later said, "I do understand and feel the disappointment that Yang Tae Young has been subjected to and I hope he understands what I have been through as well."

 Effects of controversy

 Immediately following the Olympics, General Mills announced which U.S. Olympians would appear on individual boxes of Wheaties cereal: swimmer Michael Phelps, gymnast Carly Patterson, and sprinter Justin Gatlin.
 Hamm was in talks to appear on a box, but the talks were dropped after the controversy.

 Sullivan Award

 Hamm was the James E. Sullivan Award winner for 2004 as the outstanding amateur athlete in the United States.
 He was the second gymnast to receive this honor after Kurt Thomas.

 Comeback attempt for 2008 Olympics

 Paul and Morgan Hamm took some time off after the 2004 Olympics to focus on school at Ohio State University.
 They announced in February 2007 that they would return to competitive gymnastics, starting at the 2007 U.S. Championships, also known as the Visa Championships, after their title sponsor.
 In March 2008, Paul won the American Cup held in New York City.
 This was the first time he won this competition and performed with a strong showing.

-On May 22, Paul competed on the first day of the 2008 U.S. Championships, but was forced to withdraw after day one after injuring his hand.
-During his routine on the parallel bars he fractured the fourth metacarpal of his right hand.
+On May 22, Paul competed on the first day of the 2008 U.S. Championships but was forced to withdraw after day one after injuring his hand.
+During his routine on the parallel bars, he fractured the fourth metacarpal of his right hand.
 Orthopedic surgery five days later placed a titanium plate and nine screws in his hand and Paul was not cleared to return to gymnastics until July 3.
 After sitting out the Olympic Trials, he was named to the 2008 Olympic Team on a provisional basis depending on his recovery.
 On July 19 he secured his spot on the 2008 team by participating in an intersquad meet and performed in all six events, only slightly modifying his routines to prevent aggravation of his injury.

 On July 28, Paul announced his withdrawal from the United States Olympic gymnastics team due to persistent pain in his right hand and a new injury to his left shoulder from his accelerated recovery efforts.
 He was replaced on the team by Raj Bhavsar.
 He has indicated that he will permanently retire from the sport.